Gost65/STL_to_MSH/README.md

  How to use the code ?
 Go on mesher function and change the paths.
-Cnage also the path on the main for the multiprocessing
+Change also the path on the main for the multiprocessing
 ```python

 '''